Faith

 • Helmer, Christine.
 2014.
 Theology and the End of Doctrine.
 Louisville: Westminster John Knox.

 • Helmer, Christine.
 2019.
-How Luther Became the Reformer.
+How Luther Became The Reformer.
 Louisville: Westminster John Knox Press.

 • Henriksen, Jan-Olaf.
 2019.
 Christianity as Distinct Practices: A Complicated Relationship.
 New York: T&T Clark.